AlexanderWagnerDev/wp-darkadmin-plugin/README.md

 - Updated text domain from `wp-admin-dark-mode` to `darkadmin`
 - Updated all language files (`de_AT`, `de_DE`, `en_US`, `.pot`) to new `darkadmin` text domain
 - Updated settings menu slug from `wp-admin-dark-mode` to `darkadmin`
-- Updated plugin folder reference in readme to `/wp-content/plugins/darkadmin/`

 ### 0.0.4